caillouc/Fiche_EPFL/Software_security/Software_security.md

     * Chek if all arguments are used
 * **Arbitrary computation**: implement a Turing machine
 * **Arbitrary code execution**: excecute any instructions
+* **Forward-edge control-flow** transfers direct code forward to a new location and are used in indirect jump and indirect call instructions, which are mapped at the source code level to, e.g., switch statements, indirect calls, or virtual calls.
+* The **backward-edge** is used to return to a location that was used in a forward-edge earlier, e.g., when returning from a function call through a return instruction.
+For simplicity, we leave interrupts, interrupt returns, and exceptions out of the discussion.

 ## Advanced mitigations